Does/Can/Will the Coxswain Steer Straight?

 I've heard from a lot of coaches that they don't know how to coach a coxswain to steer straight.
 Well, I say that you can.. and.. that you can't.
 First, let's explore 'the can't.'
-I recently was talking with a coach whom I really respect and admire about one of their coxswains who is a well respected senior, team leader, but can't steer.
+I recently was talking with a coach whom I really respect and admire about one of their coxswains who is a well-respected senior team leader, but can't steer.
 So I rolled up my sleeves and put on my coxswain coaching hat and went through my 'go-to' tips for steering.
-The coach kept saying, yes, already tried that, it didn't help.
-At first I was at a loss and bummed because I couldn't have the mind blowing answer.
+The coach kept saying that yes, he or she had already tried that, but it didn't help.
+At first I was at a loss and bummed because I didn’t have the mind-blowing answer.
 I took a moment and then came to the conclusion that maybe this coxswain simply can't steer straight.
 I mean, how many bad drivers do you know out on the road right now?
 I put a coxswain who can't steer in the same category as a rower who can't get their catch in on time.
-Both will make their boats move down the course, just not as fast and efficiently as athletes who steer straight and row more direct and longer.
+Both will make their boats move down the course, just not as quickly and efficiently as athletes who steer straight or row more directly and longer.

 With that said, there has to be hope.
 Coxswains just have to be coached and mentored the same amount of time as your rower with the big P word, potential.

 Not teaching coxswains to maneuver their boats forward, backwards, sideways, and together within the first weeks of practice is a coaching mistake.
 Taking the time to lay a solid foundation of how to maneuver efficiently with other boats and on your water way will only increase the efficiency of practice.
 Next time you are on the water, give your coxswains a boat maneuvering challenge.
 As the season progresses, keep giving them challenges.